guusebumps/mysql-login-system/README.md

 ### Functionalities

+- **Initial Screen**: Choose between logging in or registering.
-- **Register**: Enter a username and password to create a new account.
+- **Login**: Input your username and password to authenticate.
-- **Login**: Authenticate with an existing username and password.
+- **Register**: Create a new user account with a username, email, and password.
+- **Main Screen**: After logging in, the main screen will display the username of the logged-in user.

+### Screen Navigation

+- The user can navigate between the initial, login, and registration screens easily.
+- Error messages are displayed for invalid input or mismatched passwords.

 ## Future Improvements

-- **Session Management**: Add session handling to maintain user login state across different pages.
+- **Session Management**: Add functionality for maintaining user sessions.
-- **Email Verification**: Implement email confirmation during the registration process.
+- **Password Encryption**: Enhance password storage security with hashing.
-- **Password Recovery**: Provide users with the option to reset their password via email.
+- **Password Recovery**: Allow users to recover or reset their passwords.
+- **User Profile**: Add the ability for users to update their information.